BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

         13b74194 obj "Bob"
 ~~~

-To replicate this, we make a list of digests, starting with the subject, and then each assertion's digest in ascending lexicographic order:
+To replicate this, we make a list of digests, starting with the subject, and then sort each assertion's digest in ascending lexicographic order:

 ~~~
 13941b487c1ddebce827b6ec3f46d982938acdc7e3b6a140db36062d9519dd2f